EnderHangYuan/EnderHangYuan.github.io/_pages/cv.md

 * Winter, 2020: The team leader, Pioneer Award
   * 2020 I-Link of XJTLU
-  * Duties included: 1) Led the team to take a lecture in Alma mater and won the second prize.
+  * Duties included: 1) Led the team to give a lecture at Alma mater and won the second prize.

 * Winter, 2020: Excellent model
   * 2020 Military training of XJTLU